-If the laboratory research suggests that the treatment might be an effective cancer treatment, the sponsor of the clinical trial files an Investigational New Drug (IND) application with the U.S. Food and Drug Administration (FDA) asking permission to study the treatment in people.
-If the IND application is approved, researchers can move on to the next step of research, which includes studies to find out more about the treatment.
+In some cases, the research suggests that the treatment might be an effective cancer treatment.
+If so, the clinical trial sponsor files an Investigational New Drug (IND) application.
+The application asks the U.S. Food and Drug Administration (FDA) for permission to study the treatment in people.
+If the FDA approves the application, the sponsor can move to the next research step.
+This includes studies to find out more about the treatment.

 Phase I clinical trials

-The goal of a phase I clinical trial is to show that a new drug or treatment, which has proven to be safe for use in animals, may also be given safely to people.
-Doctors collect data on the dose, timing, and safety of the treatment.
-People who participate in phase I clinical trials are often the first to receive a new therapy or a new combination of therapies.
+A phase I clinical trial tries to show that people can safely use a new drug or treatment.
+Doctors collect data on the dose, timing, and treatment safety.
+At this point, doctors have already shown the drug or treatment to be safe for animals.
+People who join phase I clinical trials are often the first to get a new therapy or combination of therapies.

-Phase I clinical trials generally last several months to a year and most often involve a small number of people, usually no more than 10 to 20.
-People whose cancers are no longer responding to standard treatments are often offered treatment in phase I clinical trials.
-Although phase I clinical trials are not primarily designed to test how well a treatment or combination of treatments work, an investigational treatment in this phase may help to slow or stop the growth of a person’s cancer.
-All currently available treatments were first tested for use in people in phase I trials.
+Phase I clinical trials often last several months to a year.
+They usually have only 10 to 30 people.
+Doctors offer treatment in phase I clinical trials to people whose cancers won’t respond to standard treatments.
+Doctors don’t design these trials to test how well a treatment or combination of treatments works.
+However, the treatment given during this phase sometimes may help to slow or stop the growth of a person’s cancer.

 Phase II clinical trials